-A student planning to graduate at either the Spring or Summer Commencement must five with the Graduate Office a completed "Application for Degree" and a "Diploma Requestion for Degree in D
+A student planning to graduate at either the Spring or Summer Commencement must with the Graduate Office a completed "Application for Degree" and a "Diploma Reque

-These documents must be received in the Graduate Office prior to the date specified in the official college calendar (page 5 and 6 of this catalog).
+These documents must be received in the Graduate Office prior to the date specified in official college calendar (page 5 and 6 of this catalog).

-Any student who is unable to complete final requirements for graduation after formal applying for a degree will be ineligible to graduate.
-The student will be required to resubm both "Application for Degree" and "Diploma Request" for graduation at a later date.
+Any student who is unable to complete final requirements for graduation after format applying for a degree will be ineligible to graduate.
+The student will be required to resubboth "Application for Degree" and "Diploma Request" for graduation at a later date.